kimbjunn/binrag/README.md

 # BinRAG

-Implementation of Retrieval-Augmented Generation for Function Name Inference in Stripped Binaries.
+Implementation of BinRAG: A RAG-based System for Function Name Inference on Stripped Binaries.

 ## Overview